rhean-propp/game_development/project_001_knights_court/to_do.md

 # TO DO:

 ### Prototype
+1. Fix circular imports.
+2. Research classes.
+3. Build classes into the program.
-1. Build out chapter 01 story.
+4. Build out chapter 01 story.
-2. Use pickle module for serialization.
+5. Use pickle module for serialization.
-3. Build inventory(), save_game() and load_game() functions
+6. Build working inventory() funciton.

 ### Extended Features
 1. Add character_creation() function.
-2. Prompt user to continue or select new game.
-3. Create a flashing prompt.
+2. Create a flashing prompt.
-4. Add shorthand to yes and no commands.
+3. Add shorthand to yes and no commands.
+4. Save Game | Load Game

+### Flair Features
+1. CRT Terminal GUI
+2. Text appears on screen one character at a type.
+3. Individual keyboard click sounds for each character appearance.
+4. Soundtrack
+5. Start Menu
+6. Options Menu